TurboTenant Pricing (2026): Which Plan Should Small Landlords Choose?

 • Premium: starting at $400/month

-Because pricing and plan names can change, use this page for how to choose, then confirm the latest numbers on Buildium’s site:
+Because pricing and plan names can change, use this page to decide which tier fits your workflow, then confirm the latest numbers on Buildium’s site before you buy.

 PlanStarting priceBest forPlan highlights (from Buildium)Best next step